 But how many businesses can afford to supply these to their staff?
 And what can you do when your job involves sitting down all day at a computer?
 Perhaps you work in a call centre or have an office role.

-Not only does sitting for too long come with all the long-term risks mentioned above, sitting in a chair which does not properly support your back can give you problems and then there’s the general fatigue and lack of mental alertness which a lack of fresh air brings.
+Not only does sitting for too long come with all the long-term risks mentioned above, sitting in a chair which does not properly support your back can give you problems and then there are the general fatigue and lack of mental alertness which a lack of fresh air brings.

 Add in tired, gritty eyes and possible dehydration if there’s no fresh water to hand or you don’t get time for a cuppa and it’s a recipe for poor health.